Periodic multi-pulses and spectral stability in Hamiltonian PDEs with symmetry: Conclusions

 \section{Conclusions}

-In this paper we use Lin's method to construct periodic multi-pulse solutions to KdV5 and to determine the spectrum near the origin associated with these solutions.
-The results hold more generally for Hamiltonian systems which are both reversible and translation invariant.
+In this paper, we use Lin's method to construct periodic multi-pulse solutions to KdV5 and to determine the spectrum near the origin associated with these solutions.
+The results hold more generally for Hamiltonian systems which are both reversible and translation invariant, including higher order KdV equations.
 This technique allows us to compute both the eigenvalues resulting from interactions between neighboring pulses in the periodic multi-pulse structure and the essential spectrum eigenvalues resulting from the background state.
-Of note, we show that as the domain size is increased, brief instability bubbles form when interaction eigenvalues and essential spectrum eigenvalues collide on the imaginary axis.
+Of note, we show that as the domain size is increased, brief instability bubbles form when interaction eigenvalues and essential spectrum eigenvalues of opposite Krein signature collide on the imaginary axis.
 These Krein bubbles can be found numerically, and their location and size agree with the theoretical results.
+Numerical timestepping experiments show that these Krein bubbles correspond to slowly growing, oscillatory instabilities.